gvsu-sta518/preparation01/README.md

 You will continue to do this for each Preparation.
 This is one way to ask me to discuss things at the beginning of a class session (and with enough heads up, I can provide a better discussion).
-If, as your working on non-Preparation material, you experience some “mudd-iness”, create a post in the `#random` channel or create a new themed channel.
+If, as your working on non-Preparation material, you experience some “muddiness”, create a post in the class channel or create a new themed channel.
 You can always ask questions live during our class sessions.

-**Optional**
+### Optional

--   Personalize your GitHub profile with a picture, name, etc.
+-   Personalize your GitHub profile with a picture, name, etc. We will find a *hidden* GitHub feature next week for how we can make our GitHub profiles more informative.
 -   Register for the (free!)
 [Student Developer Pack](https://education.github.com/pack) with GitHub